Dig-A-Hash/vue-evm-nft/README.md

 ## Installation

-You can install the package directly from npm when it is published:
+You can install the package directly from npm:

 ```bash
 npm install vue-evm-nft
 ```
-Or, you can test the package locally using npm link as outlined below.

 # Docs
 This project is free and open source, although it was originally built to work with [Dig-A-Hash Dynamic Meta Data Services](https://www.dig-a-hash.com).
 We build lots of websites that display NFTs, so this component was super useful to us.
 However, Dig-A-Hash specific settings have been removed from this package so that these components can be used for any NFT project, on any EVM-compatible blockchain.